 Tony Blakely’s research has included pioneering the development of methods to link census and health data (New Zealand Census-Mortality Study; CancerTrends).
 He directs two HRC-funded research programmes: the Health Inequalities Research Programme (HIRP); the Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE³).
 He has authored about 150 peer-reviewed publications, including many that include critique, development or application of epidemiological methods.
 Tony is well known for his enthusiastic and engaging style of presentation and teaching.

-John Lynch is the Professor of Public Health in the School of Population Health and Clinical Practice, at the University of Adelaide.
+John Lynch is the Professor of Epidemiology and Public Health in the School of Public Health, at the University of Adelaide.
 He is also a Visiting Professor of Epidemiology in the School of Social and Community Medicine at the University of Bristol (UK).
 He has held academic positions at the University of Michigan (USA) and McGill University in Canada.
 John is an internationally recognised scholar in epidemiology and public health.
 He was one of the editors of the International Journal of Epidemiology from 2000 to 2016.
 His recent research involves early life interventions and he leads the NHMRC CRE, EMPOWER: Health systems, disadvantage and child well-being.